 With Pupil Personnel Services Credential

-A student may qualify for the School Psychology Internship Credential if he or she:
+Master’s students may qualify for the School Psychology Internship Credential if they:

-- has received district certified letter of intent to hire
+- have received district certified letter of intent to hire.